vbfox/blog/_drafts/fable-react-1-react-in-fable-land.md

 date: 2018-02-05
 ---

 [Fable][] coupled with [Fable.React][] and [Fable.Elmish.React][] are powerful tools to generate javascript applications.
-But generating good and performant React code is an already complex task that isn't made simpler by using a different language and a transpiler.
+But generating good and fast React code is an already complex task that isn't made simpler by using a different language and a transpiler.

 [Fable]: http://fable.io/
 [Fable.React]: https://github.com/fable-compiler/fable-react